MS-crew/ChaosRadio/README.md

 ## Chaos Radio

-- **Special Channels:** A voice communication network that can only be heard with a chaos radio.
+- **Special Channels:** A voice communication network that can only be heard with a chaos radio.(Custom Item)
 - **Add to adjustable inventory:** Can be added automatically when chaos arises.

 ## Installation